-National Geographic Endurance Review and Specifications
+National Geographic Endurance current position

 Specifications of National Geographic Endurance

-|Year built||2020 new ship|
+|Year built||2021 new ship|

-|Builder||Ulstein Verft (Ulsteinvik, Norway)|
+|Builder||CRIST Shipyard (Gdynia, Poland), Ulstein Verft (Ulsteinvik, Norway)|

-|Class||ice-strengthened expedition ship|
+|Class||ice-strengthened expedition ship (Ulstein CX104)|

-|Building cost||USD 135 million (EUR 113 million)|
+|Building cost||USD 135 million / EUR 113 million|

 |Operator||Lindblad National Geographic Cruises|